affise/sdk-ios/README.md

         // Send event like this
         addToCart.send()

-        // Send event like this
+        // Or send event like this
         // Affise.sendEvent(addToCart)
     }
 }